 Training That Builds Capacity

-Turning BERDO’s emissions reduction goal into reality required deep technical knowledge, clear communication, and a collaborative approach.
+Turning BERDO’s emissions reduction goal into reality required technical knowledge, clear communication, and coordination across stakeholders.
 Our team of Training & Publications and Energy & Climate specialists conducted a needs assessment to understand the technical fluency of the BERDO Review Board and Department staff.
 Using an agile instructional design approach, we developed and delivered a three-phase training program that:

 - Built foundational knowledge of building systems, emissions, and decarbonization strategies.